Subscriber Dashboad

 You can also see the instantaneous number of Flows per protocol in Status->Flows->Per Protocol and per subscriber in Status->Flows->Per Subscriber.

-Life Throughput of Main Subscribers
+Live Throughput of Main Subscribers

 DoS